neojxuan/PhishIntention/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
-If you meet any problem in downloading the models, you can download manually from here https://huggingface.co/Kelsey98/PhishIntention.
+If you encounter any problem in downloading the models, you can download them manually from here https://huggingface.co/Kelsey98/PhishIntention.

 2.
 To test a single site